OUR FAQ INGREDIENTS

 The bamboo powder can be found in the ingredient listing under the INCI name: Bambusa arundinacea stem powder.
 It is a white substance extracted from the bamboo seams, mainly made of organic silica.
 It has historical use in Oriental medicine.
 Organic silica, constituent of connecting tissue, is already present in the entire human body.
 It regenerates the epidermis by contributing to collagen and elastin synthesis.
 Over time, our silica reserves get lower, which leads to elasticity loss and skin demineralisation.
 It is therefore necessary to regularly replenish the skin.
 For this reason, organic silica is present in most of ZAO products.

-3. WHICH ONE IS THE ORGANIC BAMBOO HYDROLATE?
+3. WHICH INGREDIENT IS THE ORGANIC BAMBOO HYDROLATE?

 The organic bamboo hydrolate can be found in the ingredient listing under the INCI name: Phyllostachys Nigra Extract.
 It comes from the distillation of bamboo leaves, mainly composed of organic silica.
 It has historical use in Oriental medicine.
 Organic silica, constituent of connecting tissue, is already present in the entire human body.
 It regenerates the epidermis by participating to the collagen and elastin synthesis.
 Over time, our silica capital gets lower which leads to elasticity loss and skin demineralisation.
 It is therefore necessary to regularly replenish the skin.
 For this reason, organic silica is present in most of ZAO products.

-4. WHICH ONE IS THE ORGANIC BAMBOO MACERATE?
+4. WHICH INGREDIENT IS THE ORGANIC BAMBOO MACERATE?

 The organic bamboo macerate can be found in the ingredient listing under the INCI name: Phyllostachis Bambusoides Rhizome Extract*.
 As well as the bamboo powder and the organic bamboo hydrolate, this ingredient is extremely rich in organic silica.
 An external intake is necessary in order to maintain our tissues and skin elasticity.
 The benefit of macerate is the ability to penetrate deeper into skin.